 Sony’s Xperia XZ1 and XZ1 Compact both feature Oreo out of the box, but the company is not stopping there.
 Sony has confirmed it will bring the update to 10 of its previous devices, and has posted a complete list of which devices are getting the update.

-The list includes flagships like the Xperia XZ Premium, midrangers like the Xperia X Compact, and lower-end handsets like the Xperia XA1 Ultra.
+The list includes flagships like the Xperia XZ Premium, midrange phones like the Xperia X Compact, and lower-end handsets like the Xperia XA1 Ultra.
 Even the Xperia Touch — an Android-based smart projector — will receive Oreo.
 Sony says timing and availability will vary by market and network operators.

 Sony has stepped up its efforts as of late.
 The Xperia X Performance was the first of its phones to get Nougat a little over three months after release.
 The company has become one of Google’s most faithful partners in terms of distributing Android updates as quickly as possible.
 The company’s upcoming devices, the Sony XA2, XA2 Ultra, and the L2, all ship with Oreo.

 There is a bit of bad news with the Oreo update for Xperia phones — the company has confirmed that the Oreo update strips the phones of any night modes that reduce blue light coming from the phone display.
-A real shame if you’re a fan of that, but thankfully there are third-party apps that replace that functionality.
+A real shame if you’re a fan of not being blinded at night, but thankfully there are third-party apps that replace some of that functionality.

 - Xperia XZ Premium